Slappps/Capstone-BCBS-Project/README.md

 Please create a qdrant account to store data<br>
 Will need an open ai account<br>

+**Milestone4:** Create after care plan given a procedure.<br>

+Added SerpAPI account for web browsing
+Updated prompt to support after care message generation Updated tool descriptions for main agent use

+**Execution:**<br>
+The files can be downloaded from the main git, and run via N8N<br>
+Please create a qdrant account to store data<br>
+Please create a serpAPI account
+Will need an open ai account<br>

 **Release Notes**<br>
 Version 1<br>
 Include a section called, "Release notes" - explain what is working in this submission (add explanation if this is not consistent with the milestone as described in the Project Plan)<br>